 The North Central Bank was originally established as the Putnam County Bank in 1946.
 A group of progressively minded individuals in Hennepin, Illinois recognized the importance of having a bank as the cornerstone for any successful community.
 A committee was formed, consisting of five prominent men who were charged with the task of accumulating sufficient capital to achieve that goal.
 These five individuals were Olden Cofoid, Lyle Morine, Harold Kinney, George Brenneman, and Albert Pucci.
 George Brenneman would subsequently become the first elected president of the upstart financial institution.

-From it’s forming in the early days, the Putnam County Bank has had a strong sense of community.
-A philosophy of providing trustworthy hometown banking services in support of the local citizenry – many of whom became bank shareholders themselves.
+Since its formation in the early days, the Putnam County Bank has had a strong sense of community with a philosophy of providing trustworthy hometown banking services in support of the local citizenry – many of whom became bank shareholders themselves.
 This belief in the welfare of community and a financial institution’s obligation to foster business development has helped the local area thrive, as the bank itself grew.

 For the first seven years of its existence, the bank operated without FDIC deposit insurance.
 But in July of 1953 the bank was officially admitted as a member of the FDIC.
 In the following year, the bank surpassed the $1,000,000 asset level for the first time.